-- Tax holidays: pioneer companies in certain industries may on application be granted tax holidays for an initial period of three (3) years which may be extended for up to two (2) years.
-Companies engaged in gas utilization are also entitled to a tax-free period of up to five (5) years; - Export incentives: export processing zones and free trade zones are zones in Nigeria that are free of tax and foreign exchange restrictions.
-The Duty Draw Back scheme in the export processing zone provides for fixed and individual draw-back facilities that provide for refund of duties and sub-charges on raw materials;
+- b.
+Tax holidays: pioneer companies in certain industries may on application be granted tax holidays for an initial period of 3 (three) years which may be extended for up to 2 (two) years.
+Companies engaged in gas utilization are also entitled to a tax-free period of up to 5 (five) years; - c.
+Export incentives: export processing zones and free trade zones are zones in Nigeria that are free of tax and foreign exchange restrictions.
+The Duty Draw Back scheme in the export processing zone provides for fixed and individual draw-back facilities that provide for refund of duties and sub-charges on raw materials; - d.

-- c.
 Gas utilization incentives: companies engaged in gas utilization are entitled to accelerated capital allowance after tax free period.
-Investors in gas pipelines can also obtain additional tax free period of five (5) years; - Road Infrastructure Development Scheme: participants in the scheme are entitled to recover the cost incurred by them in the construction or refurbishment of eligible roads as credit against company income tax payable; and - e.
+Investors in gas pipelines can also obtain additional tax free period of 5 (five) years; - e.
+Road Infrastructure Development Scheme: participants in the scheme are entitled to recover the cost incurred by them in the construction or refurbishment of eligible roads as credit against company income tax payable; and - f.
 The Companies Income Tax Act ("CITA") specifies incentives that are applicable to the construction, ownership, and operation of power projects.
-CITA grants a maximum of seventy per cent (70%) tax exemption on interest on foreign loans where the repayment period of the loan is above seven (7) years and the moratorium period is not less than two (2) years.
+CITA grants a maximum of seventy per cent (70%) tax exemption on interest on foreign loans where the repayment period of the loan is above 7 (seven) years and the moratorium period is not less than 2 (two) years.
 Additionally, CITA prescribes incentives available to companies for the reconstruction or replacement of plants and machinery and grants an investment allowance to a company that has incurred expenditure on plant and equipment at the rate of ten percent (10%) amongst others.